 Checking a bag on your next flight?
 Despite their unpopularity, baggage fees likely aren’t going anywhere soon.
 These dreaded fees have become a major revenue driver for airlines, to the tune of a whopping $33 billion in 2023 alone.
-And 2024 has already seen increases in bag fees across the board — with one airline even going so far as to introduce a dynamic pricing model.
-Below, find out how much you can expect to pay for checked bags on your next flight (and how to avoid checked bag fees altogether).
+In recent months, we’ve already seen increases in bag fees across the board — with one airline long known for offering free bags announcing plans to begin charging for them soon.
+Below, find out how much you can expect to pay for checked bags on your next flight, or better yet, how to avoid checked bag fees altogether.

-In January 2024, Seattle-based carrier Alaska Airlines announced it was raising baggage fees from $30 to $35 for the first checked bag and from $40 to $45 for the second bag.
-This announcement kicked off a trend, with other airlines soon matching Alaska’s increase.
-Now, travelers on domestic flights can expect to pay $35 to $45 across the board — a 12% to 16% increase — for their first and second checked bags, respectively.
-(Ultra-low-cost budget carriers such as Spirit and Frontier are a different story.)
+To kick off 2024, Seattle-based carrier Alaska Airlines announced it was raising baggage fees from $30 to $35 for the first checked bag and from $40 to $45 for the second bag.
+This announcement started a trend, with other airlines soon matching Alaska’s increase.

 By now, travelers are used to dynamic or surge pricing thanks to companies such as Uber, but they’ll also have to get used to that idea when it comes to airline fees.
 New York City-based JetBlue Airways joined other airlines in early 2024 in increasing fees, but in April the carrier went one step further by introducing dynamic pricing for bags.